 Charles Manson's grandson reveals his plans for cult leader's remains

-The purported grandson of Charles Manson revealed Tuesday what he plans to do with the cult leader's body after spending months in a bizarre court battle to retrieve the body.
+The purported grandson of Charles Manson revealed Tuesday what he plans to do with the cult leader's body after spending months in a bizarre court battle to retrieve the remains.

-Jason Freeman, who lives in Bradenton, Fla., told FOX13 Tampa he plans to cremate Manson’s body and scatter the ashes in an undisclosed location.
+Jason Freeman, who lives in Bradenton, Florida, told FOX13 Tampa he plans to cremate Manson’s body and scatter the ashes in an undisclosed location.

 Freeman’s announcement comes after a three-way legal battle over Manson's remains, which have been on ice since he died on Nov.
 19 at the age of 83.
 After Manson’s death, three people came forward claiming they should be the one to receive the killer’s body.